Alex-Nygaard/Book-Inventory/README.md

 * Date of publication
 * How many times the book has been read

 The client also wants to be able to search for books based on the categories above.
-A search algorithm must be implemented, which quickly displayes the most relevant results divided into each individual category, based on a given search term.
+A search algorithm must be implemented, which quickly displays the most relevant results divided into each individual category, based on a given search term.

 No timeline has been given by the client.
 However, at this stage, as the developer, I have put an estimated completion date for **March 20th**.